-Niraparib before Surgery in Treating Patients with High Risk Localized Prostate Cancer and DNA Damage Response Defects
+Niraparib before Surgery in Treating Patients with Unfavorable Intermediate or High Risk Localized Prostate Cancer and DNA Damage Response Defects

 - Ability to understand and willingness to sign an informed consent form